TA Training Module 1: Exploring The Data Mine

 The sheer number of personal technology devices has led to an explosion in the amount of raw data produced in society.
 Twenty billion devices are now connected to the internet; it is estimated that by 2030, that number will rise to 1 trillion.
 All of these devices are constantly producing data.

 Data scientists are the critical link that transform this data into information that can be applied to solve real-world problems.
-The study of this data affects every citizen and is needed in every sector.
+The study of this data affects everyone and is needed in every sector.
 Data science solutions are applied to everything from preventive maintenance in manufacturing to food science initiatives that address food insecurity.

 The Data Mine is a living, learning and research-based community created to introduce students to data science concepts and equip them to create solutions to real-world problems.
 Members of The Data Mine will be part of a team, living, studying and ultimately, performing data-driven research together.
 The Data Mine is part of Purdue University’s Integrative Data Science Initiative, which is designed to train students across all majors with the data literacy needed to succeed in a data-driven world.